nekernel-org/.github/profile/ReadMe.md

 # NeKernel

-## Abstract
+## Abstract:

-NeKernel is an open-source OS written in C++, freely available under the Apache 2.0 license.
+A collection of freely available C or C++ system software.
+We believe in free software as the only way to develop, and deliver systems software.

-### The NeKernel Development Prongs
+### The NeKernel Development Framework:

-Follow those rules in order to contribute to NeKernel projects:
+You must follow those rules in order to contribute to NeKernel projects:

 - Each **Repository** must be built with modularity at its core.
 - Each **Components** must be designed as cleanly extensible.